PiotrSiarkiewicz/CodeStaff/README.md

 7.Battlefield - and here we go again, next game (or rather a simulation) but this time written in C#.
 This is simulation of battle beetween four fractions (fraction of warriors, wizards, thiefs and warlocks), the fights ends when only one fractions stay alive.

+8.Web application for offline & online surveys written in Zend Framework (Not finished yet) .